안녕하세요.토미입니다.

 I will make curry.

-In this sentence, I am expressing to the other person that I have an intention to make curry.
+In this sentence, I am expressing to the other person that I intend to make curry.

 It can also translate as “I decided to make curry.”